 If you don’t want to monitor this email account, leave a note telling people where they can direct their messages and queries.
 This might be an alternative email address or a link to a live chat, for example.
 That way, you are still encouraging two-way communication.

 This transactional email from M&S is a great example.
 They use an email alias, and the email includes links to their contact page, where people can access customer support if they need to.

-If you’re noticing common questions in your inbox, then this is the perfect opportunity to create an FAQ or resource page.
-You can add a link in the body or the footer of your email so that people know where to find more information.
-Or you could set up an online community, or share a link to a video tutorial.
+If you notice common questions in your inbox, create an FAQ or resource page that provides answers to these queries.
+Add a link to the answers in the email template body or footer so people know where to find more information.
+You could even set up and link to an online support community, or share video tutorials.

 This personalized email from Headspace includes links to their customer support email address and FAQs page.
 If you don’t want your inbox to be bombarded with replies, then sharing resources directly in your email is a great way to stem the tide.